axeon-software/Babylon_Runtime/docs/json-syntax.md

 -   to help format JSON data (e.g. for notepad++ : [JSToolNpp](http://www.sunjw.us/jstoolnpp/)),
 -   to open/closed quotes automatically (e.g. in notepad++ : settings > autocompletion).

+Bad pratice but pratical: __comments are not allowed in JSON!__ But if you work in team this may be helpful anyway.

 You're now a JSON master.